Silversunset01/dbm/tutorials.md

 **Action 3**: OPTIONAL: Format the time from milliseconds to a human-readable format.
 This will output your time as `0h:2m:34s:4ms`

 **Action 4**: Send some message with the information (Or do whatever else you want with it really).
-For the purposes of this tutorial, you should get two lines, one in milliseconds and one formatted.
+For this tutorial, you should get two lines, one in milliseconds and one formatted.

 **Action 5**: **required** Save the new current time to the member data, overwriting the old one and storing the new 'last time this command was run for that user.